 Preheat the oven to 180°C/Gas Mark 4.

-Melt the butter in a heavy-bottomed frying pan and use some of it to grease a large gratin dish.
+Add the oil or butter to a heavy-bottomed frying pan and use some of it to grease a large gratin dish.

 Add the onions to the pan and sauté over a medium heat for about 10 minutes, until nice and soft, then add the garlic and cook gently for a further minute or two.